Does Tea Expire? How Long Tea Lasts For

 3. Green Tea:

-Characteristics: Green teas like sencha and matcha are particularly delicate.
+• Characteristics: Green teas, such as sencha and matcha, are particularly delicate.
 They should be refrigerated in a sealed container to preserve freshness and prevent flavor absorption.
 Matcha, in particular, oxidizes quickly and should be consumed within a year to avoid a dull, muddy green-to-yellow color and loss of vitality.

 4. Fruit Blends: